albertllousas/monads-explained/readme.md

 </p>

-Guess what,`flatmap` fixes this, because it expects a function that returns another contained value, fixing mess for you:
+Guess what,`flatmap` fixes this, because it expects a function that returns another contained value, fixing the mess for you:

 ```kotlin
 sealed class Either<out A, out B> {